dinhhuy258/vintellij/README.md

 - `vintellij#OpenFile()`: open the current file in Intellij

 - `vintellij#RefreshFile()`: tell IntelliJ to refresh the VirtualFile element otherwise the `suggest imports` and `go to definition` features will not work correctly.
 This method will be called automatically each time the java/kotlin buffer is saved to file.
-If you want to disable it, set variable `g:vintellij_refresh_on_save` to 0 (It may cause the problem on the `suggest imports` and `go to definition` features)
+If you want to disable it, set variable `g:vintellij_refresh_on_save` to 0 (default: 1) (It may cause the problem on the `suggest imports` and `go to definition` features)

   To disable auto refresh file, use the command
   ```